Park House

 "Looking out out of the window into the Park, and taking in at one glance, the avenue of trees to the left, the little island about 150 yards from the House, with its group of trees in the centre, and the festooned chain running round the water from pillar to pillar, and the fine Park extending as far geography, and the clusters of trees, and the nicely kept lawn which spoke of care and attention."

-In 1865, Ellen Bilbrough, nee Priestley, was owner of Park House.
-She died that year and soon thereafter her nine surviving children decided to sell most their Gildersome properties.
+In 1865, Ellen Bilbrough, née Priestley, was owner of Park House.
+She died that year and according to her will, the entire Park House estate would be sold at auction with the proceeds being divided equally between her nine surviving children.
 Besides Park House and the Park, the estate consisted of 14 other fields and ten houses or cottages.
-Lot 1 consisted of Park House and the Park and sold for £6,000.00.
-On the 1867 Plat drawn up by Michael Sheard (see right), a surveyor from Batley, the sale of Park House and its associated properties are shown; in it, the main components of the Park House Mansion are described thus:
+When the auctions concluded, the entire estate sold for over £6,000.00 (£42,000 in today's money.
+The core properties of the estate were sold to Robert and Rowland Holliday, both living in Gildersome, and were described in the conveyance as "Coal Proprietors" The core properties are shown on a portion of a 1867 Plat drawn up by Michael Sheard (see right), a surveyor from Batley.
+The main components of the Park House Mansion were described thus:

 Park House and the Hudsons